 Taxes aren’t exactly a fun part of life, and they certainly aren’t optional.
-If left unpaid, your tax bill can balloon and cause a huge financial headache, one you might not be able to easily dig your way out from.
+If left unpaid, your tax bill can balloon and cause a huge financial headache, one that might be difficult to get rid of.
+But what many people don’t know is that they have options when it comes to dealing with their tax debt.
 Here’s how to settle IRS debt by yourself.

 If you don’t pay your taxes when you file, you’ll receive a bill for the unpaid balance.
 The unpaid balance is subject to interest as well as a monthly late payment penalty.
 But that doesn’t mean you shouldn’t file if you don’t have the money to pay all your taxes.
 The IRS also charges a failure-to-file fee that is equal to 5% of the unpaid balance per month, which can accrue to as much as 25% of unpaid tax.
 If you aren’t going to pay your whole bill at the time of filing, you should immediately get in touch with the IRS to figure out a plan.

 Your tax bill has an expiration date, but it’s not short.
 The IRS has 10 years to collect taxes, penalties and interest from you.